MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ## Fulfillment optimization as part of order orchestration flows

-To enable intelligent optimization using Distributed Order Management as part of the order orchestration journey, add the **Send to DOM** node to the journey designer on the **Orchestration > Flows page**.
+Refer to the topic [Set up a Distributed Order Management provider](set-up-dom-provider.md) to set up and activate the DOM provider.
+After the provider is activated, you can enable intelligent optimization using DOM as part of the order orchestration journey.
 As order processing starts, the service will pick up orders that need optimization and determine the optimal location from the closest fulfillment source from the list of sources.
-Distributed Order Management will calculate the latitude and longitude for the fulfillment source and the order line shipping address.
+DOM will calculate the latitude and longitude for the fulfillment source and the order line shipping address.
 It will also calculate the road and aerial distances between the two.
 It will apply the constraints and then determine the optimal fulfillment source.
 The results are written to Dataverse for further processing as part of order orchestration flow.

 An organization can query the fulfillment plan to see the results.
 Fulfillment plans show the order line details, original quantity on the line, fulfilled quantity, and fulfillment type including fully sourced, partially sourced, not sourced, or exception.

+### Configure and publish the orchestration

+To configure and publish your orchestration, follow these steps.

+1. Go to **Active Action Types** and select **Fulfillment Determination**.
+1. On the **Fulfillment Determination** page under **Action Type Input Business Events**, select **Fulfillment Determination**.
+1. Change the **Business Event Definition** to **New Order**.
+1. Select **Save and Close**.
+1. Go to **Order Orchestration Journey** and add a **Send to DOM** node with following details:
+    - **Name**: "Send to DOM"
+    - **Action Type**: "Fulfillment Determination"
+    - **Input Events**: "New Order"
+    - **Provider Action**: "Send Order to Retail DOM"
+    - **Output Events**: "Send Order to Fulfillment Determination"
+1. Publish your orchestration.
+This will help you orchestrate orders imported from different providers.
+It will not run for orders that are created within Intelligent Order Management or within Dataverse directly.